TritonDataCenter/rfd/rfd/0152/README.md

 network pool information to avoid overloading NAPI when multiple CNs are booted at once.
-* Common module creation to provide NIC and IP lookup functions for a given network and set of information.
-This will need to be done for VM metadata as well as CN sysinfo.
+* Common module creation to provide NIC and IP lookup functions for a given network and set of information (e.g. VM metdata, and CN sysinfo).
 * Update all services, agents, and tools to leverage the lookup functions in the common module.
 * Updating config-agent to properly populate `autoMetadata.<NETWORK>_IP`

 ### Triton Common Module
 Part of this work includes the creation of a module which will provide common functions for all Triton and Manta services.
 Initially it should provide the following functionality: